-If you’re one of the 10,000 landlords with rental property in Dunedin, myRent can help manage and advertise your property. myRent offers simplified, flexible, intuitive property management for only a 1% fee and Dunedin property advertising on myRent, Trade Me, realestate.co.nz, OneRoof, Homes.co.nz and myRent and for a one-off fee of $75.
+If you’re one of the 10,000 landlords with rental property in Dunedin, myRent can help manage and advertise your property. myRent offers simplified, flexible, intuitive property management for only $15 per month and Dunedin property advertising on myRent, realestate.co.nz, OneRoof, Facebook, Trovit and myRent and for a one-off fee of $50, and Trade Me and Homes.co.nz listings for an extra $140.

 What does the average renter in Dunedin looks like?